-Component 1c This component is not an area of concern.
 Component 1d This component is not an area of concern.
 Component 1e This component is not an area of concern.
 Component 1f This component is not an area of concern.
-Domain 2: The Environment Component 2a This component is not an area of concern.
+Doma ain 2: The Environment Component 2a This component is not an area of concern.
 Component 2b This component is not an area of concern.
 Component 2c This component is not an area of concern.
 Component 2d This component is not an area of concern.
 Component 2e This component is not an area of concern.

-Domair a 3: Delivery of Service Component 3a This component is not an area of concern.
+Doma in 3: Delivery of Service Component 3a This component is not an area of concern.

 Component 3b This component is not an area of concern.
 Component 3c This component is not an area of concern.
 Component 3d This component is not an area of concern.
 Component 3e This component is not an area of concern.
-Domain 4: P rofessional Responsibilities Component 4a This component is not an area of concern.
+Domain 4: Pr ofessional Responsibilities Component 4a This component is not an area of concern.
 Component 4b This component is not an area of concern.
 Component 4c This component is not an area of concern.
 Component 4d This component is not an area of concern.
 Component 4e This component is not an area of concern.
-Component 4f This component is not an area of concern.
+Component 4f This component is not an area of concern. · · · · · - ccessfully